biolink/biolink-model/docs/decreases_synthesis_of.md

-# Slot: decreases synthesis of
+# Type: decreases synthesis of

 holds between two molecular entities where the action or effect of one decreases the rate of chemical synthesis of the other

 URI: [biolink:decreases_synthesis_of](https://w3id.org/biolink/vocab/decreases_synthesis_of)

 ## Domain and Range